BOND: Benchmarking Unsupervised Outlier Node Detection on Static Attributed Graphs: Experiments

+\textbf{No method achieves high detection accuracy for both structural and contextual outliers.} For instance, none of the methods reaches 85\% detection AUC on both structural and contextual outliers. \rv{Moreover, on Flickr with structural outliers injected, most attributed graph OD methods that are supposed to detect structural outliers have worse average ROC-AUC scores than that of SCAN, whereas SCAN is a non-attributed graph OD method detecting structural outliers by clustering on nodes.} The above result suggests that the common approach that arbitrarily combines the structural and contextual loss terms with fixed weights (that are hyperparameters) can struggle to balance performance in detecting both outlier types.
+How to detect these two different types of outliers consistently well remains an open question.

-We visualize the efficiency (i.e., runtime) and scalability (i.e., GPU memory consumption) of selected algorithms in Figure~\ref{fig:time_mem}.
-The complete results are available in Appx.~\ref{appedix:add_results}.
+We visualize the efficiency in time (wall clock running time) and space (GPU memory consumption) of selected algorithms in Figure~\ref{fig:time_mem}.
+The complete results are available in Appx.~\ref{appedix:time_mem}.
 All algorithms are evaluated under randomly generated graphs with the same sets of injected outliers to guarantee fairness.
-Since all algorithms are unsupervised and transductive, the runtime in Figure~\ref{fig:time_mem} (left) represents the total time of training and generating outlier scores.
-We only measure the GPU memory consumption of the various methods because it is more expensive and often the bottleneck of OD algorithms~\cite{zhao2021tod}.
-Please find more details about the synthetic graphs and experimental settings in this section in Appx.~\ref{appdx-dataset} and Appx.~\ref{appedix:exp_setting}, respectively.
-According to Figure~\ref{fig:time_mem}, we have the following observations and insights:
+The running time in Figure~\ref{fig:time_mem} (left) is the sum of training and computing outlier scores.
+We only measure the GPU memory consumption of the different methods (as opposed to the CPU memory consumption) because it is often the bottleneck of OD algorithms~\cite{zhao2021tod}.
+For more details on the generated graphs and experimental settings of this section, see Appx.~\ref{appdx-gen-graph} and Appx.~\ref{appedix:exp_setting}, respectively.
+Our key findings from Figure~\ref{fig:time_mem} are as follows.